CM Punjab Asaan Karobar Card (2026)—Complete & Updated Guide

 • Improving access to formal financial systems

-It is not a private or bank-driven program.
+This is not a private or bank-led program.

 How the Card Fits Within the Scheme